The Affordable Care Act Resource Center

 - You can no longer be dropped from coverage by your insurance company simply because you get sick.

-- Annual limits on your coverage will be completely eliminated by 2014.
+- Annual limits on your coverage are be completely eliminated by 2014.

 - If you are in a new plan, you now have free coverage of key preventive services, such as immunizations, mammograms, and other cancer screenings.